Prevent Kidney Stones Naturally

 It is estimated that about one in ten people will have a kidney stone at some time in their lives.
 The risk of kidney stones is 11% in men and 9% in women.
 Other diseases such as high blood pressure, diabetes, and obesity may increase the risk for kidney stones.

 There is no dietary fix to “get rid of” kidney or ureteral stones that have already formed.
-However, there are some dietary tips to keep in mind to help you prevent stones if you’ve ever had on or not.
+However, there are some dietary and lifestyle tips to keep in mind to help you prevent stones if you’ve ever had on or not.

 - Drink three liters of water a day.
 Reduce salt in your diet.